jhsu802701/rails_from_scratch_rails5/README.md

 ## Things Worth Remembering
 * Do NOT mix files and comments on the same line in .gitignore.
 The filename/path MUST have its own dedicated line.
-* When you run the "rails test" command from a script within a script, some of the minitest-reporter features (like the green/red output) won't work, and the AwesomeReporter option will throw an error message and prevent the tests from running.
-This is why the all.sh script must call the "rails test" command directly instead of calling it indirectly through the build_fast.sh script.
+* Attempts to log the screen output of "rails test" AND use the minitest-reporters features resulted in the message "uninitialized constant Minitest::Reporters::ANSI::Code::ENDCODE (NameError)".
+As a result, the screen output of the all.sh script is abbreviated for better readability.